The ByteBlower Wireless Endpoint is software that turns your mobile devices into ByteBlower Ports.

 With minimal effort, you can integrate iPhones, iPads, Windows phones, Android devices, but also Linux machines, MacBooks, Windows PCs, ... into your network test scenarios.

-The Meeting Point software can be installed on any ByteBlower server when you have a valid license for it.
+On the ByteBlower chassis, it's the Meeting Point software that does the interaction with the Wireless Endpoint.
+It can be installed on any ByteBlower server when you have a valid license for it.

 Setting up a Wireless Endpoint is identical on all supported devices.

 Enter the IP address of your Meeting Point.
 This is required the first time only.
 Next time, the app will fill in the previously used address by default.